EdwardsCP/HuntExes/README.md

 ![Example2](/Example2.png)

 The total number of files loaded is output to the console.
 The total number of Events ID 1's in the first evtx is output to the console.
-Events are processed, and the remaining events to proceess is output to the console every time 50 events have been completed.
+Events are processed, and the number of remaining events to process is output to the console every time 50 events have been completed.

 ![Example3](/Example3.png)